 Please update your browser.

-From Records to Bicyle Wheels: How an Atlanta DJ Found a New Business "Jam" to Get People Moving in a Pandemic.
+From Records to Bicycle Wheels: How an Atlanta DJ Found a New Business "Jam" to Get People Moving in a Pandemic

 Chase is Helping Local Entrepreneur Build National Customized Bicycle Brand with Atlantic Station Storefront

 Marshall Thomas knows a thing or two about getting people moving.
 Known around Atlanta as DJ Mars, Thomas has been the go-to DJ for big R&B acts in Atlanta for nearly 30 years.
 He has traveled the world, from one country to the next, performing internationally alongside some of the biggest stars in entertainment.
 That was before COVID brought live touring to a screeching halt in 2020.

 At the onset of the pandemic, Thomas bought two bikes as a birthday present for himself and customized them to showcase different aspects of his hometown in Massachusetts.
 He planned to ride the bikes on his birthday, but instead posted a photo of the bike online to show off his design to his social network of friends.
 He never imagined the response it would create.

 Soon after posting the photo, Thomas received an offer from a customer in the United Kingdom to buy the bike.
 Without hesitation, he customized a second bike and posted it on social media – this time asking his friends to come to him with new ideas.
 It wasn’t long before Thomas was flooded with requests.
 It was then that his business, Made by Mars, was officially born.
 Thomas’s bicycles reflect his passion for individual expression and community pride.
 For Thomas, he knew these bicycle designs would provide him with the opportunity to showcase his authentic love of Atlanta which has become a second hometown.